Sep 4, 2020

 Some of the most popular examples of ETFs available for trading are:

-• SPDR Dow Jones Industrial Average (DIA): A popular ETF that represents the 30 stocks of the Dow Jones Industrial Average.
+- SPDR Dow Jones Industrial Average (DIA): A popular ETF representing the 30 stocks of the Dow Jones Industrial Average.

 Despite the fact that investors can earn dividends on fluctuating stock prices, they also benefit from dividends.
 Dividends are allocated by companies to investors who hold their stock and the good thing is that investors who buy ETFs are entitled to the profits that companies generate.

-There are over 5000 ETFs traded across the world and amongst the largest one of them is BlackRock iShares, which has almost 40% market share.
-ETFs first came about in 1993 in the USA and were eventually adopted by Europe in 1999.
+There are over 5000 ETFs traded across the world, and amongst the largest one of them is BlackRock iShares, which has almost 40% market share.
+ETF first came about in 1993 in the USA and was eventually adopted by Europe in 1999.
 S&P 500 was the first ETF to be traded on the American Stock Exchange.